-- Featured Book! --

 When I pick up a piece of limestone, I turn the crisp, pale green lichen up to face the sun, careful not to flake it off, hoping it will continue to grow.
 I position pink and white quartz chunks big as my fist to catch the eye, interrupt the tawny prairie colors so that even if every tree has disappeared, anyone walking through the deep grass on the hillside will see these piles of stones and know another person worked here.

-Land Circle: Writings Collected on the Land
+--from Land Circle: Writings Collected on the Land

 Part I, “Rock Lover” (page 97)